 The next day, Sept.
 15, Detroit swept a doubleheader in Washington to take a two-and-a-half game lead.
 The Nats had come back from four runs down in the first game, only to see the Tigers score three in the seventh to win, 7-4.
 The second game was tied 3-3 in the eighth when the Tigers pushed across the go-ahead run.
 Three more in the top of the ninth put the game away.

 Wolff bested Hal Newhouser on Sunday, 3-2, in the first game of yet another doubleheader, but the Tigers held on the win the second game, 5-4, despite the Nats scoring two in the eighth and two more in the ninth.
 Kreevich grounded out with the tying run on third to end the game.

 The Tigers shut out Cleveland in the first game of a double-header on Sept.
 26 but lost the second game and still needed one win to clinch the pennant.
 If the Tigers dropped their final two games, Washington and Detroit would be tied.
 Rain in St. Louis kept the Tigers idle for three days.
 On Sept.
-30, Newhouser, in relief, won the clincher when Greenberg’s ninth-inning grand slam beat the Browns, 6-3.
+30, because of the importance of the outcome, the first game of a scheduled doubleheader was played despite even more rain.
+Newhouser, in relief, won the clincher when Greenberg’s ninth-inning grand slam beat the Browns, 6-3.
+There was no need to play another game.
 The Griffith-era Senators never again would come as close.

-Washington’s attendance was fourth best in the league, just 5,000 fewer than third-place Chicago.
+Washington’s attendance was fourth highest in the league, just 5,000 fewer than third-place Chicago.
 The best was still a season away, however.
 With the war ended and demobilization proceeding slowly, 1,027,026 fans attended games at Griffith Stadium in 1946.
-That turned out to be the only season Washington would top one million.
+That turned out to be the only season either of the two Washington A.L. teams would top one million.